 Published on June 3rd, 2015 | by Pro Wrestling Stories0

-The Four Horsemen… as Remembered by the Original Lineup, in Their Own Words
+The Original Lineup, in Their Own Words

 This edition of Pro Wrestling Stories takes a closer look at legendary stable, The Four Horsemen.
 With Ric Flair at the helm usually as World Champion, this group was the elite entity of the NWA and WCW.
 Their legacy has spawned many years with various members, but today we take a close look at the founding four.
 Without the Horsemen, there would be no new World order, D-Generation X, or Evolution.